Supertext/knockout.groupedOptions/README.md

 knockout.groupedSelect
 ======================

-Custom binding for knockoutjs which permits <select> elements containing <optgroup>s.
+Custom binding for knockoutjs which permits &lt;select> elements containing &lt;optgroup>s.

+An example can be seen <a href="http://jsfiddle.net/ajameson/eJe2D/" target="_new">here</a>.